 Because of the amount of moisture that’s in the air curtains tend not to be the best option for bathrooms.
 Although they might look fantastic, the material is likely to absorb the moisture in the air and become mouldy over time.
 If you’re desperate to add the softest that curtains give to a space then perhaps a small pair of sheer curtains could work as they will dry out much faster than thicker materials and therefore less likely to stay damp and become mouldy.

 Blinds are the most practical and therefore, commonly used window treatment for bathrooms.
-White timber Venetians can work really well and can give a coastal, beachy vibe to the room.
+Bathroom Venetians can work really well and can give a coastal, beachy vibe to the room.
 Double blinds are also well suited as they are practical, providing benefits such as privacy and light control and you get the option of showing either one or two of the blinds at any given time.
 It’s also a good idea to keep in mind the bathroom windows tend to be smaller than most and made to measure blinds tend to be a less expensive option than made to measure curtains.